 Ringling Conservation staff and contracted conservators have been hard at work treating the "Watermelon Regatta" allegorical painting.
 In this latest step, an isolating varnish was applied to the entire canvas.

 The original hardwood floor in Gallery 2 of the John and Mable Ringling Museum of Art has long been in need of major restoration.
-This work began in early January, 2019, and will continue through March 8th, during which time Galleries 1 and 2 will be closed to the public.
+This work began in early January, 2019, and will continue into April, during which time Galleries 1 and 2 will be closed to the public.
 But these are no ordinary floors...

 Inclusion, Diversity, Equity, and Access - Museums across the country are devoting themselves to these four essential commitments, and The Ringling is no different.
 As we move into the next five years of our strategic plan, the entire institution will be making a concerted effort to infuse the principles of IDEA into our work at every level.